 Where: Great North Leisure Park, Chaplin Square, Finchley, London, N12 0GL.
 Visit the website

-When: Usually only opens when the air temperature is 22°C+.
-It's not an exact science, but rule of thumb is you can swim from May on weekends until the summer holidays, and then it opens every day. *Please note that renovation work is currently taking place at Finchley Lido and the centre is due to reopen late summer/autumn 2019*
+When: No fixed date for the lido's reopening has been released, but leisure facilities in Barnet are expected to reopen from 25 July 2020.
+Usually only opens when the air temperature is 22°C+.
+It's not an exact science, but the rule of thumb is you can swim from May on weekends until the summer holidays, and then it opens every day.

 How big: 25 metres